neilgee/genesischild-mobile-first/readme.md

 This is a basic starter **Genesis Child Theme** to be used with the **Genesis Framework** on **WordPress**.

-This Genesischild theme has a number of widgets areas, some Front Page only.
+This Genesischild theme has a number of widgets areas, the majority are Front Page only.

 ###Widgetised Areas
-- The theme contains the following widgetised areas
+- The theme contains the following widgetized areas
 * Pre-Header Left
 * Pre-Header Right
 * Header Right